Griatch/twiddler-configs/README.md

 ![defaultimage](img/template.png)

-I've made an SVG template for presenting your own Twiddler config in a nicer way.
-All the cheat sheets were created with it.
-It's meant to be printed on one side of a paper you then fold once or twice to carry with you for easy reference.
+I put up the empty SVG template for making/presenting your own Twiddler config in a nice way.
+It's meant to be printed and folded once or twice so you can to carry it with you for easy reference.

+The template and all cheat-sheets were created in the OSS program [Inkscape](https://inkscape.org/en/).
+The sheets are in color but the colors are chosen such that they will present very clearly also in black&white.

-The template was created in the free program [Inkscape](https://inkscape.org/en/) and is released under BSD so use as you like.
+Released under BSD so use as you like.
 The PDFs I made are ISO A4 format.
-If you prefer another format, you can always change the document type of the corresponding SVGs in Inkscape and print that.
+If you prefer another paper format, you can always change the document type of the corresponding SVGs in Inkscape and print that.